nine7nine/Wine-Linux-stuff/README.md

 ln -s "$CONTAINER"/"$MASTER_NODE"/"$X64"/"$PFILES5" /"$CONTAINER"/"$WINE_NODE"/"$X64"/"$PFILES5"

 translates to: '/home/ninez/winebox/master-node/drive_c/Program Files/REAPER (x64)'...
-This creates symlinks in each node, linking back to the master-node application folder.

-/home/ninez/winebox/node1/drive_c/Program Files/REAPER (x64)

-/home/ninez/winebox/node2/drive_c/Program Files/REAPER (x64)

-/home/ninez/winebox/node3/drive_c/Program Files/REAPER (x64)

-/home/ninez/winebox/node4/drive_c/Program Files/REAPER (x64)

-The environment naming scheme may make you wonder; "why not just put the full paths?".
+This creates symlinks in each node, linking back to the master-node application folder.The environment naming scheme may make you wonder; "why not just put the full paths?".
 Well, it is possible to have more than one container, to rename the nodes/master-node, etc. Additionally, I found this to be more flexible and easier to read; Especially, in text editors that display shell scripts in color!

 # Wine-Node Scripts